This page may contains affiliate links. Please read my disclosure for more info.

 The place we were staying, in the words of Anna, the lady who checked us in, is ‘the countryside in the middle of town’.
 It really was.
 A family run business.
 They have the hotel next door (with a pool we could use) and a bunch of holiday homes next door.
 We had a little house with 2 bedrooms, kitchen, living room with stones stairs up to a reading mezzanine and table and chairs and loungers outside to sit in the sun and enjoy the setting.
 It really was gorgeous.
 They have a great taste and created a special kind of homeliness you don’t often see in holiday places in sunny locations.

 Great price too.
-And of course, I found through airbnb, here.
-Because of having the hotel next day, they were on hand 24 hours, not that we needed for anything.
+And of course, I found through Airbnb, here.
+Because of having the hotel the next day, they were on hand 24 hours, not that we needed for anything.

 Always a priority for me.
 We started by stocking up on some stuff at the local supermarket.
 I simply love going to supermarkets abroad.
 They tell you so much about a place and you’re always likely to find things you’ve never seen or heard of before.
 Great value for money as usual and here we were interested to see the big stocks of salt cod.

-And not visit to Portugal is complete without those amazing Pastel De Nata.
+And not visit Portugal is complete without those amazing Pastel De Nata.

 We started with evening drinks most nights in the Taberna de Lagos.
-Strangely we were attracted (or Mark was ) because the snooker was on.
+Strangely we were first attracted (or Mark was ) because, not matching with the style of the bar, the snooker was on.
 I hate sports in bars, but it was up on the big screen, with no sound and didn’t detract from the lovely vibe the place had.
 They were super friendly and they played the best music ever.
-Some really unsual but cool stuff.
+Some really unusual but cool stuff.
 We ate there one night as well and the food was really good.

 Locally, the most famous beach was closed due to them doing work to secure the crumbling cliff.
 It was a bit of an odd area.
 There was a hotel on the edge and surrounded by lots of holiday apartments.
 A bit of a sterile place.
 It did show signs of the area not being as well off as before the financial crisis.
 There was some graffiti down on the beach itself, which I found curiously beautiful but am sure is not appreciated by the tourists.

 We visited Praia de Luz which, although very touristy, is incredibly pretty and the rock formations on the beach are lovely.
-As a Brit, it’s hard go here without thinking of it’s history and I’m sure it’s been affected tourism wise, but it is very lovely and is very family friendly.
+As a Brit, it’s hard to go here without thinking of its history and I’m sure it’s been affected tourism-wise, but it is very lovely and is very family friendly.

 We made a trip out to Sapres which because of being out on a point in the ocean, is popular with surfers.